Artist Leo Schimanszky as seen by Art critics: Guy Robert, Angelica Bäumer and Raymond Lacroix

 It is the individual contribution which every artist makes that counts.
 For a quarter of a century now Schimanszky has been evolving an energy and inspiration in his work, which been shown in countless exhibitions in Canada, the United States and Europe.
 The several hundred collectors who have acquired his sculptures are now beginning to take an interest in his paintings and in his recent monoprints.

 As a sculptor, Schimanszky has a superb command of marble, aluminum and bronze.
-He abjures the polished finish in favor of sumptuous and voluptuous patina.
+He abjures the polished finish in flavor of sumptuous and voluptuous patina.
 It is the curve which composes and orchestrates his work, articulating the perceptions derived from Nature, from the human body, and from animal and plant life.
 In the same way, it is the curve which provides the inspiration for his stylisation and reduction of his models, which he recreates in his own forms-dense, imbued with both tension and tenderness, discipline and freedom, solitude and exuberance.

-Leo Schimanszky plans to explore his creative energies in a European context now, and we wish him all the success he deserves.
+Leo Schmimanszky plans to explore his creative energies in a European context now, and we wish him all the success he deserves.
 At the same time we hope he will not forget that it was in and around Montreal that his career began and he made his name.

 It was also in his studio in Hudson that, in the summer of 1991, Schimanszky's output took on a new ebullience, imbued with an energy which testified to the maturing of his art.
 A dozen maquettes on a table, bearing witness to the fact that, against the background of today's cluttered artistic styles, the sculptor is still capable of the tour de force of evoking a highly personal image.
 Also in his studio: four shapes fashioned in fiberglass, in a subtle red, standing on white pedestals, their visual impact a standing invitation to dream of fabled gardens setting up sensual harmonies with Nature; an antidote to the drabness and increasing pollution of our cities.